 In contrast to the wide-toe box, the heel is very narrow, and I found the tension rand sat pretty high on my heel in comparison to the Solutions 3D molded heel cup.
 That said, the rand does a great job at securing the heel and once broken in, the high rand didn’t bother me.

 Evolv uses 4.2 mm of Trax SAS rubber on the Agro sole.
 And while 4.2mm is fairly thick for this style of shoe, the SAS rubber is unbelievably soft so this shoe still retains a great amount of sensitivity.

-I admit the Trax rubber is also one of the softest (and stickiest) rubbers I have ever tested.
-But like all soft rubber, the trade-off for this physics-defying friction is with the durability of the sole.
+I admit the Trax rubber is also one of the softest (and stickiest) climbing rubbers I have ever tested.
+But like all soft rubber, the trade-off for this physics-defying friction is the durability of the sole.
 Even after a few uses, I started to see some pretty heart-breaking wear on the rubber.